 Due to the presence of atmospheric drag in the lower levels of the LEO region, a natural cleansing of space debris from these regions occurs.
-A payload or rocket body operating in the LEO Protected region, with either a permanent or periodic presence, shall limit its post-mission presence in the LEO Protected region to a maximum of 25 years from the end of mission.
-The mitigation measure itself does not indicate how it has to be achieved, but various standards provide an order of preference for various methodologies.
+A payload or rocket body operating in the LEO Protected region, with either a permanent or periodic presence, shall limit its post-mission presence in the LEO Protected region to a maximum of 25 years from the end of mission [6].
+This limit by itself will not lead to a long-term reductions in the amount of space debris, as will be show in Section 7.2, but is an important step towards limiting the space debris growth rate in LEO{IADC} [2].
+The mitigation measure itself, i.e. the so-called 25-year rule, does not indicate how it has to be achieved, but various standards provide an order of preference for various methodologies, i.e. controlled re-entry, accelerated natural orbital decay, etc.

 For catalogued objects, the orbital activity of a payload or rocket body can be derived and the orbital lifetime estimated.
-This method is preferred over direct investigation, intelligence, of communication with the owners of a payload or a rocket body, which could increase the accuracy of the prediction but it might be unbalanced as the request for such data might not be answered nor can all owners be clearly identified and approached.
+This method is preferred over direct investigation, intelligence, of communication with the owners of a payload or a rocket body, which could increase the accuracy of the prediction, but it might be unbalanced as the request for such data might not be answered nor can all owners be clearly identified and approached.
 As some rocket bodies have been found to perform direct re-entries before they can be considered catalogued objects, additional asserted objects are used as to make sure that such positive cases are correctly considered in the resulting statistics.
-The methodology to determine the end of the operational phase of an object in LEO employed here is described in depth in [18].
+The methodology to determine the end of the operational phase of an object in LEO employed here is described in depth in [20].

 For satellites without orbit control capacity (OCC), i.e. no propulsion system, or for satellites that never exhibited any orbit manoeuvre otherwise, the assessment of the mission end is not possible from orbit information alone.
-Therefore a statistical approach is pursued for those objects.
+Therefore, a statistical approach is pursued for those objects.
 The source of the statistics for mission lifetimes are the measurable missions with orbit control capacity.
 Observed mission lifetimes are processed into histograms by mission category, e.g. science, communications, military, etc. They are then applied to generate missions lifetime estimations for the objects without orbit control capacity of the same category.